 From April 2018 till September 2018, David Briggs will be on sabbatical.
-He will be teaching Creative Writing (Poetry) at Bath Spa University, alongside being Poet in Residence at for the Bristol Poetry Institute at Bristol University.
-He will also be using the time to develop resources and information for the Apprentice of Fine Arts … Continue reading Sabbatical
+He will be teaching Creative Writing (Poetry) at Bath Spa University, alongside being Poet in Residence for the Bristol Poetry Institute at Bristol University.
+He will also be using the time to develop resources and information for the Apprentice of Fine Arts in … Continue reading Sabbatical

 On Wednesday 31 January, WEB held the first of our Show and Tell sessions at Bristol University School of Education, hosted by Dr Lorna Smith.
 Teachers from Marlborough College, Badminton School, Red Maids High and Bristol Grammar School met to share ideas for the teaching of poetry, prose fiction, prose non-fiction, and script.
 It was … Continue reading Our first Show and Tell